ArhanChaudhary/advent-of-code/README.md

 # Advent of Code (2023)
-My solutions for Advent of Code, written <a href="https://github.com/ArhanChaudhary/NAND">in my own programming language on my own hardware implementation :)</a>
+My solutions for Advent of Code, or an excuse to learn and get familiar with Rust.